 Identification

-Name on label: Black cherry essential oil
+Name on label : Black cherry essential oil

-Botanical species: Prurus cerasus and Thymus vulgaris Rosacea
+Botanical species: Prunus cerasus and Thymus vulgaris

-Family: Lamiaceae
+Family: Rosacea / Lamiaceae

 Extraction method: Steam distillation